 The Cognitive Dissonance of Snowfall

-From my front yard I am fortunate enough to see the summit of the highest mountain in Wales.
+From my front yard I am fortunate enough (on a clear day) to see the summit of the highest mountain in Wales.
 Snowdon (Welsh: Yr Wyddfa) is also the tallest landmark on the British Isles south of the Scottish Highlands.
 It’s particularly beautiful when it lives up to its name and capped in white which, traditionally, is about half the year.
 As Richard Jones wrote in 1829 in his verbosely titled book ‘An Accurate Account of Dolgelley and Caernarvon, Cader Idris and Snowdon with the Principal Inns, Roads, etc. Also an Itinerary of the Roads, etc’:

 “Most of the old writers who have occasion to mention this mountain, assert that it is covered in snow all year round; but this is by no means true, for this, as well as the other mountains of Wales, are generally entirely destitute of snow from the beginning of June to the latter end of October, at which time it commonly begins to fall.”

 This much is unchanged: stepping out of my front door yesterday morning, during the first week of November, it cheered me to find the upper 250 metres or so coated with a liberal dusting of fresh, clean white snow looking upward to a bright blue sky.
 And it was noticeably colder.
 Once again the first snowfall of the winter is on time.
 What has changed since Richard Jones wrote, however, is that the snowfall melted within 24 hours.
 To be replaced, no doubt, sometime in the next week or two by another snowfall which in turn will also melt tout de suite.
 And so on until about April.
-Landscape photographers visiting Snowdonia in winter are no longer guaranteed what they have come to expect; snow capped peaks in the background.
+Landscape photographers visiting Snowdonia in winter are no longer guaranteed what they have come to expect; snow capped peaks in the background of their images.
 Seven or so years ago, Dr Clive Walmsley of the (then) Countryside Council for Wales commented on BBC Wales News:

 "We've been recording the snowline on the mountain for the last 14 years and over that time we've seen a distinct downward trend in the snow cover, not only in the height at which the snow is occurring but also in the season..........the season is getting shorter and the amount of snow cover on Snowdon is declining as well.............We're linking that to the change in temperature, the rising temperature.............We've noticed particularly in the spring period a two degree rise in temperature on Snowdon."